The Beginner’s Guide on How to Become a Teacher

 How to Add an Endorsement

 Adding an endorsement requires that you meet the qualifications for it.
-The process will vary by state, but there are some basics that hold true in all states.
-The first is that you must complete the appropriate coursework and/or pass a competency exam in the endorsement subject area.
-This may mean having enough college credits to qualify for a major in a subject area, or it may require fewer credits.
-Once you have completed the required credits, you will need to pass the certification test for the area of endorsement in which you are interested.
-Finally, you will need to apply to have the endorsement added to your certificate.
+The process varies by state, but some basics are true in all states.
+The first is to complete the appropriate coursework and/or pass a competency exam in the endorsement subject area.
+You also must pass the certification test for your desired endorsement area.
+Finally, you must apply to add the endorsement to your certificate.

-For example, in Florida adding an endorsement requires submission of an application, completion of the required courses, and completion of a Florida school district’s approved in-service add-on program.
+For example, in Florida, adding an endorsement requires teachers to complete required coursework and complete a Florida school district’s approved in-service add-on program.
 In Texas, teachers can add “Additional Certification by Examination” by passing a certificate area test.
 In Washington state, teachers must complete required coursework, complete a supervised practicum, and pass the content area test.

 If you are unsure where to start, contact an advisor in the education department at your university or your state board of education.